DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/Models to Try and Uncertainties to Quantify.md

 PINN

+Neural Operator
+Adam mentioned this in a wednesday team meeting.
+He said that if my goal is to take a particle distribution and advance it in time then I would use a neural operator.
+Whilst a PINN would take a position in phase space and compute the distribution value.

 GPR
 Only low dimensions.
 Adam: you could always cast the GPR kernel in terms of a neural tangent kernel ;) then should work out